iTwin/bis-schemas/Domains/Terrain/Terrain.remarks.md

 A `TerrainSpotElevation` stores its geometrical details in its `GeometryStream` as a *PointString3d*.
 The elevation captured by a `TerrainSpotElevation` can be read from each point's Z-coordinate in the *PointString3d*.
 If a single instance of `TerrainSpotElevation` is capturing only one Spot elevation, its `GeometryStream` shall contain a *PointString3d* with one single point in it.

-Instances of `TerrainSpotElevation`, by default, shall use the Domain-ranked `TerrainSpotElevation` category.
+Instances of `TerrainSpotElevation`, by default, shall use the Domain-ranked `trrn:SpotElevation` category.

 ### TerrainHole